-Before analyzing the incumbent's influence on the choice of challengers in the opposition party, I first present a technical result regarding preference aggregation in primaries.
-This analogue of the median voter theorem for primary elections is non-trivial, because primary voters face a fundamentally different problem than general election voters.
-While the latter choose from a set of politicians, primary voters choose from a set of lotteries over politicians.
-This means that despite single-peaked preferences over a single policy dimension, the decisiveness of the median primary voter does not readily obtain: Centrists and extremists may vote together against the median primary voter's preferred candidate.
-Without a median voter result, the previous literature abstracted away from the vote aggregation problem within parties.
-In this section, I show that the decisiveness of the median primary voter holds whenever the marginal loss function is log-concave, a condition satisfied by virtually all loss functions used in the spatial voting literature.
 In principle, there are two ways centrist and extremist primary voters may support a candidate against the one favored by the median primary voter.
 First, centrist primary voters may join extremists to vote for an extremist challenger to improve the incumbent's chances of reelection.
-This is known as "raiding" or "strategic crossover voting" (Chen and Yang, 2002).
+This is known as raiding or strategic crossover voting (Chen and Yang, 2002).
 Second, extremist primary voters may side with centrists to vote for a candidate more moderate than the median primary voter's preferred candidate.
-When a primary voter who is slightly more extreme than another receives disproportionately greater disutility from the incumbent's reelection, he may be willing to support a more moderate candidate who has a higher chance of beating the incumbent, even if her platform is only slightly closer than that of the incumbent.6
+When a primary voter who is slightly more extreme than another receives disproportionately greater disutility from the incumbent's reelection, he may be willing to support a more moderate candidate who has a higher chance of beating the incumbent, even if that candidate's platform is only slightly closer than that of the incumbent.

 A sufficient condition for the existence of a Condorcet winner is that the rate of change of the marginal loss function not increase too fast.
-Specifically, I require that the first derivative of the loss function be log-concave: $\ell'''\ell' \leq (\ell'')^2$, where l', l'' , and l''' respectively refer to the first, second, and third derivatives of the loss function.
-This assumption, which I maintain going forward, is satisfied by all widely used loss functions including linear, quadratic, and exponential; it precludes the above-mentioned pathological cases by ensuring primary voters' payoff functions satisfy an "increasing ratios" property in their ideal points and candidates' platforms.7 The
+Specifically, I require that the first derivative of the loss function be log-concave: $\ell'''\ell' \leq (\ell'')^2$ , where $\ell'$ , $\ell''$ , and $\ell'''$ respectively refer to the first, second, and third derivatives of the loss function.
+This assumption, which I maintain going forward, is satisfied by all widely used loss functions including linear, quadratic, and exponential; and precludes the above-mentioned pathological cases.
+The Condorcet winner platform is then the median primary voter's optimal candidate, $x{m_L}$ .